schutza/nlp-experiments/entities/README.md

 Provided entity types (e.g. `location`, `datetime`, etc.), that are supported by 3rd-party providers such as Snips, LUIS, IBM Watson etc., need to be channeled through this framework, and mapped to the corresponding defined entity types.

-## Adapters to 3rd-party Entity Recognizers

-Today, Dialog Engine and NLU Service only support 4 builtin slot types / entity types:

-* builtin.datetime
-* builtin.currency
-* builtin.X
-* builtin.Y

-The prefix `builtin` in this case refers to the implementation provided by Snips.
-Special effort should be made to encapsulate this reference properly.

-### Benefits of an Entity Type Registry
+## Benefits of an Entity Type Registry

-#### Encapsulation
+### Encapsulation

-Genesys NLU must control which Entity Types it provides.
-That does not mean Genesys NLU has to implement Entity Types already provided by other 3rd-parties, such as `location`, `currency`, etc.
+An NLU system must control which Entity Types it provides.
+That does not mean the NLU has to implement Entity Types already provided by other 3rd-parties, such as `location`, `currency`, etc.
-But Genesys NLU has to provide its own abstraction layer to those.
+But the NLU has to provide its own abstraction layer to those.
 This also enables leveraging multiple 3rd-party provider interchangeably.

-#### Re-usability of Entity Types across Domains
+### Re-usability of Entity Types across Domains

 Some entity types are specific to a particular domain (e.g. `Flight Numbers`), some have scope over multiple domains (e.g. `Bank Account Numbers`).
-Today, an Entity Type is defined within the scope of a Domain, and re-use across domains is not possible out-of-the-box.
+If an Entity Type is defined within the scope of its Bot or NLU Domain, then re-use across domains is not possible out-of-the-box.
 The Entity Type definition would have to be duplicated in order to achieve that.
 With an abstraction layer over entities as first-class citizens, re-use would become possible.

-#### Adaptability of 3rd-party Entity Types
+### Adaptability of 3rd-party Entity Types

 As mentioned above, encapsulation would allow 3rd-party Entity Types to be leveraged under a common schema.
 With an appropriate layer of abstraction in place, further benefits would include a more granular control of how 3rd-party entities are mapped into slots.